STP-Software-Engineers-2022/NGTD_App/docs/index.md

 # README.md
-### NGTD_App as part of the STP Software Engineering Module at the University of Manchester
 Date created: 07-Nov-2023
-Date modified: 24-Jan-2024
+Date modified: 26-Jan-2024
 Authors: Dolapo Ajayi, Niall Gallop, Caroline Riehl, Danni Scales

 ## About
-A tool to manage gene panels for [NHS National Genomic Test Directory](https://www.england.nhs.uk/publication/national-genomic-test-directories/) tests in the laboratory
+The NGTD app is a tool to manage gene panels for [NHS National Genomic Test Directory](https://www.england.nhs.uk/publication/national-genomic-test-directories/) tests in the laboratory

 ### Project Aims:
 1. Find a relevant gene panel for a genomic test to assist analysis of sequence data